 American Urologic Association

 The circumcised newborn infant will experience the risks and complications associated with the procedure.
+During the first three to six months of life, the incidence of urinary tract infections is significantly higher in uncircumcised boys.
 The circumcised adult will profit from reduced health illnesses.
 The benefits and risks should be discussed with the family.

 This article is intended to be a short review of circumcision.
 As part of the education, the reader must be aware of the evolving view of circumcision.
 The AAP revised its 1999 policy on circumcision to be more pro-circumcision.
 This statement has reignited the debate.